Flashlight

-Left to right: 3x AA to D parallel battery converter with rechargeable NiMH AA-size batteries inserted.
-MY DAY vintage flashlight.
-It uses 1.5 V D-size batteries.
-Sofirn SP36 flashlight.
-It features a 5 V 2 A USB-C charging port to load 3.7 V 18650 rechargeable lithium-ion batteries.

-A flashlight (North American English) or electric torch (Commonwealth English), usually shortened to torch, is a portable hand-held electric lamp.
+A flashlight (American English) or electric torch (Commonwealth English), usually shortened to torch, is a portable hand-held electric lamp.
 Formerly, the light source typically was a miniature incandescent light bulb, but these have been displaced by light-emitting diodes (LEDs) since the early 2000s.
 A typical flashlight consists of the light source mounted in a reflector, a transparent cover (sometimes combined with a lens) to protect the light source and reflector, a battery, and a switch, all enclosed in a case.

 The invention of the dry cell and miniature incandescent electric lamps made the first battery-powered flashlights possible around 1899.
 Today, flashlights use mostly light-emitting diodes and run on disposable or rechargeable batteries.
 Some are powered by the user turning a crank, shaking the lamp, or squeezing it.
 Some have solar panels to recharge the battery.
 Flashlights are used as a light source outdoors, in places without permanently installed lighting, during power outages, or when a portable light source is needed.

 In addition to the general-purpose, hand-held flashlight, many forms have been adapted for special uses.
 Head- or helmet-mounted flashlights designed for miners and campers leave both hands free.
 Some flashlights can be used under water or in flammable atmospheres.